The Kirby torus trick for surfaces

-\pf Proof of Fact 3.
+\pf Proof.
 As in the proof of Fact 2, $T'_{\s}$ can be cut along a collection of disjoint smooth circles $C_i$ to produce pieces $P_j$ that are disks, annuli, pairs of pants, and M\"obius bands, but the last of these cannot occur since $T'_{\s}$ is orientable.
-(Orientability can be defined purely topologically, either in terms of local homology groups or in terms of local fundamental groups, which are fundamental groups of neighborhoods of a point with the point deleted.)
 The pattern in which the pieces $P_j$ are assembled to form $T'_{\s}$ is described by a graph $G$ having one vertex for each $P_j$ and one edge for each circle $C_i$.
 There is a quotient map $q\:T'_{\s}\to G$ projecting a product neighborhood of each $C_i$ onto its interval factor, which becomes the corresponding edge of $G$, and collapsing the complementary components of these annuli to points, the vertices of $G$.
 The induced homomorphism $q_*\:\pi_1T'_{\s}\to\pi_1G$ is surjective and in fact split since $q$ has a section up to homotopy.
 Thus the free group $\pi_1G$ is a quotient of $\pi_1T'_{\s}$, so it is finitely generated.
 This implies that there is a finite subgraph $G_0\subset G$ such that the closure of $G-G_0$ consists of a finite number of trees.
 Only one of these trees can be noncompact since $T'_{\s}$ has only one end.
 The one-endedness also implies that this noncompact tree consists of an infinite subtree homeomorphic to $[0,\infty)$ with finite subtrees attached to it.
 We can eliminate these finite subtrees by deleting the edges leading to vertices corresponding to disk pieces $P_j$, discarding the circles $C_i$ corresponding to these edges.
-(These simplifications in $G$ can in fact be realized by simplifications in the Morse function having the $C_i$'s as level curves, by canceling a saddle and a local extremum in the case of deleting a $C_i$ where a disk attaches to a pair of pants, and changing the level of a local extremum in the case that $C_i$ splits a disk from an annulus.)

-Thus the end of $T'_{\s}$ consists of an infinite sequence of annuli glued together to form an infinite cylinder.
+After this has been done the end of $T'_{\s}$ consists of an infinite sequence of annuli glued together to form an infinite cylinder.
 The glueings are smooth so the cylinder is diffeomorphic to a standard cylinder.